• Recipes

 • veggies - using what we had on hand, we included onion, orange bell pepper, a few grape tomatoes, and black olives.

 • the kicker was the Beyond Meat breakfast sausage!
 When Mark suggested we add it to the pizza I scoffed, "But it's breakfast sausage."
 Boy, was he right.
-It's amazing on pizza!
-We simply thawed the patties in the microwave, then roughly chopped them.
+It's amazing on pizza and even inspired me to create these tofu sausage crumbles.

 Serve this pizza to your meat-loving friend, dad, roommate, or whoever.
 They won't even know they're eating vegan pizza!